IABTechLab/uid2docs/README.md

 - Send UID2 user opt-outs requests to Operators and DSPs.

-### UID2 Operator
+### Open Operators

-These organizations operate the API to generate and manage UID2s and UID2 tokens.
-Multiple operators comprise the UID2 System.
-Participants have the option to select an Open Operator or become a Closed Operator themselves.
+Organizations that operate the service (via an API) to generate and manage UID2s and UID2 tokens and are accessible to all participants.

+There are multiple operators that comprise the UID2 System and participants may choose to work with any of them or become a Closed Operator (see below).

 #### Functions